 Executives in an organization provide leadership and direction for planning, organizing, staffing, supervising, and controlling business activities.
 Each of these business activities involves decision making process.
 For making decisions, executives need the information.
-The required information is to be provided by information specialist or by data processing department.
+The required information is to be provided by an information specialist or by the data processing department.
 With the increasing competition in the era of information economy, the demands for organized, need base information is increasing day by day.
 Depending on the hierarchy the information need differs, accordingly different types of information systems are required.
-To achieve this goal, different types of information systems used in the organizations.
+To achieve this goal, different types of information systems are devised by the organizations.
+The MIS is derived from these information systems used in the organizations.